Detection and Analysis of Offensive Online Content in Hausa Language: Results and Discussion

-A tirade of online abuse and threat is likely to incite the public and precipitate physical violence.
+A tirade of online abuse and offense is likely to incite the public and precipitate physical violence.
 This is more pronounced in religious and political discourse.
 Unchecked cyberbullying could lead to continuous harassment both online and in physical space.
-When violence erupts, the use of abusive and threatening terms proliferate, thereby creating some sort of vicious cycle.
+When violence erupts, the use of abusive and offensive terms proliferate, thereby creating some sort of vicious cycle.
 At this juncture, it is pertinent to seek to understand the potential consequences of the forms of cyberbullying often encountered by online users.
-In the survey we conducted, some of the respondents lament how the use of certain words on social media platforms influences and instigates violence within the community.
-For instance, a certain post alludes to the killing of a public figure's wife within a particular ethnic group, quoted as: \textit{yan bindiga sun kashe matar sarkin fulani tare da binne gawar ta.} These insights could be leveraged for preventive measures in combating security risks and other forms of cyberbullying that are likely to go unnoticed if expressed in low-resource languages such as Hausa.